John H. Jameson – författare

 Skickas inom 10-15 vardagar

-This volume examines and gives representational examples of the respective approaches and roles of government, universities and the private sector in meeting the educational and training needs and challenges of practicing archeologists today.
+But what is the collective experience of archaeologists and cultural heritage specialists in these arenas?
+Should we be encouraged, or discouraged, by national and international trends?
+In an attempt to answer these questions, this volume examines and gives representational examples of the respective approaches and roles of government, universities, and the private sector in meeting the educational/training needs and challenges of practicing archaeologists today.

 Skickas inom 10-15 vardagar